andrewpey/vtland/_posts/2018-11-10-spooky-driven-development.md

 ## Tier 1

 This was back in the days when we were working on Voxel Tycoon in our spare time.
-Not so much effort was put into the Halloween post - we just basically recolored some biomes and trees to get the spooky look:
+Not so much effort was put into the Halloween post - we basically recolored some biomes and trees to get the spooky look:

 <div>
     <img src="/assets/hell-or-high-water/M7USjsCR0AU.jpg"/>